you-dot-dev/web/src/articles/getting-started.md

 ---

-## Welcome to you.dev
+# Welcome to you.dev

 My name is Paul and I'm here to help you become a software developer.
 This article / series will assume you are already comfortable with basic computer terminology and either [Microsoft Windows](https://www.microsoft.com/en-us/windows) or [Apple macOS](https://www.apple.com/macos).

 Software applications are all about receiving, processing, and presenting information.
 That information can come in the form of text, photos, audio, video, 3D graphics, financial records, or basically anything that can be digitized.
 Software is written by software developers and engineers using a variety of programming languages suited for different purposes.

 <p class="center">Awesome!
-So where do we start?</p>
+So where does one start as a beginner?</p>

-## First let us acquire some tools
+---

+## Awareness of the tool landscape

 Every software developer needs tools to get their job done.
-Some software projects require expensive proprietary tools, but **every** developer needs some free tools from the following categories:
+Some software projects require expensive proprietary tools, but *every* developer needs some good, free tools from the following categories:

+- **Programming Languages** - for expressing computer instructions and interfaces.
+Languages as tools will come in the form of compilers and interpreters.
-- **Text Editors** - for writing and editing source code.
+- **Text Editors** - for writing and editing source code for software applications.
-- **Web Browsers** - for testing and debugging your Web Application if you are building one.
+- **Web Browsers** - for testing and debugging web sites and web applications.
+One should be provided with your OS. ([Safari](https://www.apple.com/safari/) on macOS, [Edge](https://www.microsoft.com/en-us/edge) on Windows, [Firefox](https://firefox.com/) on Unix-like Desktops)
 - **IDEs** (**I**ntegrated **D**evelopment **E**nvironments) - for writing, testing, building, and packaging code.
-IDEs usually target specific platforms and are for generally for advanced developers and engineers.
+IDEs generally target specific platforms and are for generally for advanced developers and engineers.
-- **Virtualization Tools** - for simulating the deployment of software to servers and user devices.
+- **Virtualization Tools** - for simulating the deployment of software to servers and user devices. *Virtual machines* for simulating servers / computers, *containers* for simulating server processes, and simulators for tablets, phones, etc.
 - **Terminals / Shells** - for interacting with both local and remote services / systems among many other functions.

-Keep in mind you do not need to learn all these tools.
+> Keep in mind you do not need to learn all these tools at the same time.
 This list covers tools for developers of every flavor.
-Some developers targeting a specific device or platform can feasibly get away with using "just" an IDE.
+Some developers targeting a specific device or platform can feasibly use *only* an IDE.

 ---

 **Text Editors** are for writing and editing source code.
-Each editor may have fancy features that others editors may not have, but ultimately **all text editors edit text**.
-As of this article's publish date in 2021, big names in the text editor world are:
+Programmers' text editors will have features such as highlighting language keywords, "folding blocks" so you can temporarily hide code, etc. Some text editors may features you prefer over another, but ultimately **all text editors edit text**.

+>As of this article's publish date in 2021, big names in the text editor world are:

 - **Free on all systems**
 	- [Sublime Text](https://www.sublimetext.com/) from Sublime HQ (solid; occassional nag to buy license, but easy to ignore)